samuelecancellieri/CRISPRme/README.md

     ```
 Now the software is installed and ready to be used.

+## CRISPRme Docker installation
+- Just enter this line into any terminal with docker installed and running
+    ```
+    docker pull scancellieri/crisprme:latest
+    ```
+- This will pull the latest version of CRISPRme and now the user can create a clean docker container from the latest image
+-
 ## Post installation test
 **Conda:**
 - Download and run this script if you have installed CRISPRitz with Conda: